 As we move towards one year since we first learned of the Corona virus, or COVID-19 as it was eventually named, we are also moving towards what we hope will be a cure.
-As of January of 2021, both Moderna and Pfizer-BioNTech have created vaccines that have been approved for use in North America.
-This leaves many people, including those with Type 1 Diabetes, wondering if it is safe to get vaccinated.
+As of March of 2021, both Moderna, Janssen and Pfizer-BioNTech have created vaccines that have been approved for use in North America.
+The Astra-Zenica vaccine has been approved for use in Canada.
+Many people, including those with Type 1 Diabetes, still wonder if it is safe to get vaccinated.

 HOW SAFE ARE THE COVID-19 VACCINES?

 Research suggests that both vaccines are safe for most people including those with Type 1 and Type 2 Diabetes.

 According to JDRF.UK, “all the vaccine trials have included the usual number of participants and no stages of development and testing have been rushed or skipped.
 The joint worldwide effort to find a vaccine has allowed for funding and approval processes to be fast-tracked, and manufacturing to begin early.”

 It is important to note that trials of the Moderna vaccine did include individuals living with diabetes.

 WHO CAN GET THE VACCINE?